How wide should curtains be?

 - Floating above the floor.
-It creates a "breathable" floating look.
+Having the curtains 0.5" above the floor creates a "breathable" floating look.
 If you would like to have straight curtains, this is the best option.

 - Just hitting the floor.
 It is hard to make right but it creates a custom-made classic and tailored look.

 - Puddling.
 Panels extend to the floor by one to three inches.
 It adds coziness to space.
 It is the best for those who are seeking European style and romantic feel.
 Another upside of the choice is that you don't need to worry about precision measurement in length.
 The downside is it is high maintenance, and if you have pets it might not be your best choice.

 All linen fibers stretch over time.
 We recommend puddling (1"-3") to hide any variance in your finished curtain length.

 Inverted Box Pleat is a really good choice if you want the curtains to cover the track/rod when the curtains are shut, this is done by lowering the hooks on the back of the pleats.